pencer-io/pencer-io.github.io/_posts/2021-03-22-ctf-htb-spectra.md

 <<HIDDEN>>
 ```

 That was a nice simple box.
-Below is how you could get the initial shell by changing a file withing the WordPress theme instead of using Meterpreter.
+Below is how you could get the initial shell by changing a file within the WordPress theme instead of using Meterpreter.

 ## WordPress Themes Method